zofe/layout-module/README.md

 - /test-frontend

 # Usage
-you can refer to two predefined layout in your rapyd-livewire modules config.php es:
+you can refer to two predefined layout in your rapyd-admin modules config.php es:
 ```
 return [
     'layout' => 'layout::frontend',